-Cash flow plans are those plans where an insurance company assess its incomes and expenses for maintaining their cash flows and also to keep their cash flows above their expenses.
-It also refers to a plan of an individual to ensure cash liquidity in such a way that they manage theirs expenses as well as maintain a minimum balance.
+Cash flow plans are when an insurance company assesses its incomes and expenses for maintaining and keeping its cash flows above its expenses.
+It also refers to a plan of an individual to ensure cash liquidity in such a way that they manage their expenses and maintain a minimum balance.

 How Does it Work?

 A cash flow plan works on the availability of cash funds with the individual or companies.
 It is, in general terms, the planning for effective use of cash/funds to the benefit of the business and individual by utilizing those funds to their best use.
 These plans help policyholders and insurance companies financially as they can utilize the cash available in other alternatives and invest.
 In addition, insurance companies can use the premium amount paid by the policyholder for the regular operating expenses of the businessOperating Expenses Of The BusinessOperating expense (OPEX) is the cost incurred in the normal course of business and does not include expenses directly related to product manufacturing or service delivery.
 Therefore, they are readily available in the income statement and help to determine the net profit..
 Therefore, a company and policyholders must maintain its cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. and plan according to the cash available for its expenses and spending.